 |

-Worst case scenario: Below 40% can be a bit of a horror story: less moisture in the air means the wood dries out and starts to shrink.
+| Worst case scenario: Below 40% can be a bit of a horror story: less moisture in the air means the wood dries out and starts to shrink.
 The arch of the top and bottom of the guitar top start to flatten and the soundboard wood itself and the lacquer that coats it can begin to crack.
 The fretboard can shrink and because the frets themselves aren’t susceptible to variations in air moisture they won’t, so the frets will start to overhang the edge of the fingerboard, making it uncomfortable to play.
 Because the soundboard starts to shrink and flatten, the bracing connected to it can start to come loose, too. | Worst case scenario: Although high humidity is a bit more difficult to deal with, it is generally much safer for your guitar.
 Just as the low RH will cause the top to drop, High RH will cause the top to rise as the wood takes on more moisture and starts to expand.
 This can make your action high and inconvenient to the point of unplayability, and can also limit the movement of the sound board making your guitar sound tight and less reverberant.
 Neither of these things are desirable, and although some mild fluctuations in RH are to be expected and any guitar will be able to withstand them, it’s best to try and avoid too much variation so that the guitar remains structurally sound and playable. |

-So, what do you do if the RH levels start to drop or climb to low or high?
-Thankfully, the answer isn’t just to physically take your guitar somewhere that it’s safer.
-That would get ridiculous.
+So, what do you do if the RH levels start to drop or climb too low or too high?
+Thankfully, you can control RH levels through the use of a tailor-made guitar specific humidifier such as the D’Addario Humidipak.

 Responses & Questions